From Thursday 3rd December, we will revert to the system we had in place between the two lockdowns:

 Account no.: 00882551

-Alternatively, we have set up an easy way to donate online:
+We have set up an easy way to support us:

 Finally, while we will continue to take appropriate precautions consistent with the advice of public health authorities, parishioners should understand that they assume the risk of contracting COVID-19 any time they enter a public space since such precautions do not eliminate the risk of infection.